All Episodes

 Thank you.

-And as you zoom out, you see a father and son in a living room.
+And as you zoom out, you see a father and son in a living room confused because they look outside and it's sunny skies.

-And how can the average person really tell what's going on when we can't like the window that we see reality through our phones, right?
+And how can the average person really tell what's going on when we can't, like the window that we see reality through our phones, right?

-That's that's that's the where we get our information.
+That's where we get our information.

 We can't tell.

-So yeah, there's a lot there's a lot of metaphor and meaning, and I had the opportunity yesterday to to pitch this song to people who are in the conservative movement in the hopes that there would be some maybe some production value that I could get and shoot like a like an MM meets Tom McDonald kind of music video and be able to release it to other outlets like the Daily Wire or James O'Keefe or people that I think could really and you know shoot this bullet because uh and the the cover of the song is a bullet aiming
+So yeah, there's a lot of metaphor and meaning and I had the opportunity yesterday to pitch this song to people who are in the conservative movement in the hopes that there would be some, maybe some production value that I could get and shoot like an Eminem meets Tom McDonald kind of music video and be able to release it to other outlets like the Daily Wire or James O'Keefe or people that I think could

-to the left with a microphone on the right and written on the bullet says Mrs. Weatherman.
+really, you know, shoot this bullet because the cover of the song is a bullet aiming to the left with a microphone on the right and written on the bullet that's Mrs. Weatherman.

 Nice.